Working languages of the project: English, French

 - to contribute to motivating second and third foreign language education

-- to refresh CLIL methodology and promote pluralistic approaches to languages by developing the field of CLIL/CLsIL in LOTE across educational stages, both in the language classroom and other subjects
+- to refresh CLIL methodology and promote pluralistic approaches to languages by developing the field of CLIL in LOTE across educational stages, both in the language classroom and other subjects

-- to focus on concrete organizational settings and needs to make CLIL in LOTE a success
+- to focus on concrete contexts and specific needs to make CLIL in LOTE a success

 - to create a network of CLIL-LOTE partners to ensure the geographical spread and dissemination of the project

-- to integrate expertise and established networks from previous CLIL and CLsIL projects in the new project
+- to integrate expertise and established networks from previous CLIL projects in the new project

 - to disseminate the project results in the ECML member countries and internationally.